Bart Ehrman Blog Readers Forum

 20 May the river receive it from me and take it down to its depths.

-Context: at this point in history Marduk absorbs Ea and Assalluhi myths (here scholars easily divide out which sections are which, because the ancient author simply introduces each section by the absorbed deity name:
+Context: at this point in history Marduk absorbs Ea and Asalluhi myths (here scholars easily divide out which sections are which, because the ancient authors simply introduce each section of attributes by the absorbed deity name:

-Anshar gives him a second name, Asalluhi…With water and [011] they swore…
+Anshar gives him a second name, Asalluhi…With water and oil they swore…

 “His lordship shall be supreme, he shall have no rival,